getify/Functional-Light-JS/ch2.md

 Wow.
 Point-free.

-I think in this case, even though the steps to derive our final answer were a bit drawn out, the end result is quite a bit more readable code, because we've ended up explicitly calling out each step.
+I think in this case, even though the steps to derive our final answer were a bit drawn out, the end result is much more readable code, because we've ended up explicitly calling out each step.

-And even if you didn't like seeing/naming all those intermediate steps, you can preserve point-free but wire all those intermediate expressions together without any individual variables:
+And even if you didn't like seeing/naming all those intermediate steps, you can preserve point-free but wire the expressions together without individual variables:

 ```js
 partial( ajax, "http://some.api/order", { id: -1 } )